 Once you make your way out of the Illumination of History exhibition, turn right and immediately find yourself immersed in the fascinating Laboratory of Theatre Spaces exhibition which documents the history of costumes, scenery, lighting, and staging in European Theatre.
 This exhibit is a striking yet refreshing contrast considering the weight of the previous exhibition.
 The final space hosts a rotation of temporary and visiting archaeological, ethnographic, historical and photographic exhibitions.

 Now make your way back up to the -2 level and, like all good tourists, make sure to exit through the gift shop (pick up some super Silesian swag!), then head past the massive Silesian library and finally resurface by near the stylish Moodro cafe located in Building “A.” There are still more buildings and exhibits that will be opening in the months and years to come so make sure to check their website next time you're in Silesia.
-Indeed, two more opened in 2017, Stolarnia, where an exhibition for kids is currently on show called 'In Tom's footsteps' where you follow Tom's journey across five continents and Łaźnia Główna where a termporary exhibition until March 2018 tells the story of human's relationship with plants throughout history.
+Indeed, another opened in 2017, Stolarnia, where an exhibition for kids is currently on show called 'In Tom's footsteps' where you follow Tom's journey across five continents.
 We believe this magnificent museum should be required viewing for every Silesian, Pole and indeed tourist that steps foot on Silesian soil.